Update: The Broken Angel building is now closed and being converted to a condominium.

-Described as “a moonshine distillery gone crazy” and a “Rubik’s Cube of a spaceship,” Broken Angel is an ever growing piece of outsider architecture in Brooklyn’s Clinton Hill neighborhood.
+Described as “a moonshine distillery gone crazy” and a “Rubik’s Cube of a spaceship,” Broken Angel was an ever growing piece of outsider architecture in Brooklyn’s Clinton Hill neighborhood.

-Begun in 1979 when artist Arthur Wood purchased the old headquarters of the Brooklyn Trolley, the building has evolved through a series of eccentric additions into a folk art landmark.
-It features prominently in the film “Dave Chappelle’s Block Party.”
+Begun in 1979 when artist Arthur Wood purchased the old headquarters of the Brooklyn Trolley, the building evolved through a series of eccentric additions into a folk art landmark.
+It even featured prominently in the 2005 documentary film “Dave Chappelle’s Block Party.”

 Shortly after its appearance in the film, the house had a small fire, and though no one was injured, the building was condemned by the Department of Buildings and 75-year-old Wood and his 65-year-old wife Cindy were given a notice to vacate.
 The city required that the Woods bring the building up to code and remove the illegal structure from the roof.
 Wood then partnered with a young, local real estate developer to convert the building to apartments and create a gallery and school in the adjacent lot, but during construction, the partnership defaulted on the loan and the bank foreclosed on the property.